kennethreitz-archive/.com/content/pages/colophon.rst

 A Little Context
 ~~~~~~~~~~~~~~~~

 - I learned GW-BASIC in 5th Grade.
 TurboC++ in 6th.
-TuboPascal in 7th.
+TurboPascal in 7th.
 - I used MS-DOS 4.2 in 5th Grade.
 MS-DOS 6.22 in 6th.
 RH Linux in 7th.
 - I have lived in Pennsylvania, Missouri, Minnesota, Maryland, and Virginia.
 - I went to George Mason University for a bit, but walked away fast.